benmvp/react-workshop/README.md

 ## 🧠 Elaboration & Feedback

-Each step has an Elaboration & Feedback link at the end.
-After you're done with the exercise and before jumping to the next step, please fill that out to solidify your learning.
+Each step has an Elaboration & Feedback form link at the end.
+After you're done with the exercise and before jumping to the next step, please take a few minutes to fill that out to solidify your learning.

 At the end of the workshop, I would greatly appreciate your overall feedback.
 [Share your workshop feedback](https://bit.ly/react-fun-ws-feedbck).